Affected City Services

 Although in-person services have been suspended in our clinic at this time, clinicians continue to provide support, counselling and treatment virtually.
 Existing clients are encouraged to call their clinician should they need support.
 New referrals are being accepted at this time.
 Children, youth and families can self-refer by calling Contact Hamilton at 905-570-8888.
 Children and youth seeking brief, single session therapy can self-refer and/or book a session online or by calling us at 905-546-2424 x 3678.
 Please note that voicemails will be checked daily and responded to within 24 business hours.

-In addition to responding to food and water COVID-19 emergencies, Public Health Services has begun conducting routine inspections of food premises, approving licensing applications of farmer’s markets and businesses deemed essential by the Province of Ontario.
-Public Health Services is however not in a position to offer food handler education courses at this time.
+In addition to responding to food and water COVID-19 emergencies, Public Health Services is conducting routine inspections of food premises and some special events.
+Public Health Services will not be offering food handler education courses at this time.
 This change in service is expected to remain in place until further notice.

 Health Hazards & Vector Borne Disease Program